-Because the Basset's long, heavy ears lay close to his head, they do not allow sufficient circulation of air.
+Because the Basset Hounds long, heavy ears lay close to his head, they do not allow sufficient circulation of air.
 Ear infections often develop if owners are not diligent about cleaning their Basset's ears every week if not more depending on your hound.

 Allergies and Skin Conditions

-Some Bassets may be prone to allergies, dermatitis, and seborrhea.
+Some Basset Hounds may be prone to allergies, dermatitis, and seborrhea.
 More has probably been written about the various skin conditions that plague the canine world than any other aspect of dog ownership.
 The skin is an excellent barometer for the overall health of a dog.
-Some Bassets may have allergies to grasses.
+Some Basset Hounds may have allergies to grasses.
 Hanging their head close to the ground for long periods of time will further aggravate it.
 If an allergy is diagnosed a veterinarian can prescribe a mild eye ointment or other appropriate treatment.

 As a Basset Hound Breeder I recommend having a good relationship with your veterinarian to be able to keep your 4 legged friend in tip top shape